 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Aberystwyth (Glan Yr Afon). - No indicators were triggered during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Cardigan and remained level at Lampeter. - No indicators were triggered during the last reporting period.